RSA, DSA and EC Keys¶

 In case of EC keys generated on a token, the list of possible curves is restricted based on informations provided by the token (Key size and FP/F2M).
 The token may support even less ECParameters / OIDs.
 When selecting an unsupported EC curve an error will occur.
 Please consult the documentation of the provider of the PKCS#11 library.

-• PEM public: the public part of the key in PEM format
+PEM public: (*.pem) Text format of the public key in one PEM file

-• PEM private: the private key unencrypt in PEM format
+PEM private: (*.pem) Unencrypted private key in text format

-• PKCS#8 encrypted: the encrypted private key in PKCS#8 format
+PEM encrypted: (*.pem) OpenSSL specific encrypted private key in text format

-• DER private: the private key in binary DER format
+DER private: (*.der) Unencrypted private key in binary DER format

-• PKCS#8 unencrypted: the private key unencrypted in PKCS#8 format
+PKCS #8: (*.pk8) Unencrypted private key in PKCS#8 text format

 The filename is the internal name plus a pem, der, pk8, pub or priv suffix.
 When changing the file-format, the suffix of the filename changes accordingly.
 Only PKCS#8 or PEM files can be encrypted, because the DER format (although it could be encrypted) does not support a way to supply the encryption algorithm like e.g. DES.
 Of course, encryption does not make sense if the private part is not exported.